ranguard/www-leo-cuckoo-org/root/cv/index.md

 from the XML.
 I then created a migration OO module to assist with the data migration and testing of the data's validity.

-<h2>Torrington Interactive Ltd - Senior Developer</h2>
+#### Torrington Interactive Ltd - Senior Developer
-<h3>Feb 2001 - End March 2001</h3>
+##### Feb 2001 - End March 2001

-In my short time at Torrington (another causality of the Internet low), I designed and created several systems and projects:<br />
+In my short time at Torrington (another causality of the Internet low), I designed and created several systems and projects:
-Agents - creating an agent to gather information from the web / mailing lists / news<br />
-Mail Analyzer - comparing information on subscribers to multiple mailing lists.<br />
+Agents - creating an agent to gather information from the web / mailing lists / news Mail Analyzer - comparing information on subscribers to multiple mailing lists.
-Technology comparisons, comparing HTML::Template with Template Toolkit.<br />
+Technology comparisons, comparing HTML::Template with Template Toolkit.

-<h2>Emap Online - Technical Manager</h2>
+#### Emap Online - Technical Manager
-<h3>April 2000 -  Jan 2001</h3>
+##### April 2000 -  Jan 2001

 Emap Online: <a href="http://www.emaponline.com/">www.emaponline.com</a> was the award winning online division of Emap PLC, one of the worlds largest publishing companies.

 As Technical Manager I was able to build a strong team of people and guide the teams development to a point where we had invested sufficient time to